castroian/castroian.github.io/index.md

 ### Selected Projects

 The following links are to some projects I'm particularly proud of and have authored during my time at Berkeley.

-- Unnamed open-source investigation with the [Investigative Research Program](https://journalism.berkeley.edu/programs/mj/investigative-reporting/) at the UC Berkeley School of Journalism (to be released August 2023)

 - Visualizing the Housing Crisis in Richmond, CA (School of Information [Master's Capstone Project](https://visualizinghousing.github.io/))